 Dr. Kelso: Why, I remember back in '68, blah blah blah, nostalgic story.
 Now get the hell outta my office!

-On one episode of How I Met Your Mother, Older Ted can't remember the name of the woman he was dating, so for the entire episode she is just referred to as Blah Blah. ("Please, just call me Blah.")
+- In one episode, Older Ted can't remember the name of the woman he was dating, so for the entire episode she is just referred to as Blah Blah. ("Please, just call me Blah.")

 "Blah, blah, blah, I'm an architect.
 Blah, blah, blah, I don't wear suits.
 Blah, blah, blah, blah, blah.
 Wow, an architect.How fascinating.
 Blah, blah, blah, blah.
 Rambling architecture anecdote.
 Blah, blah, something about a bridge.
 Blah, blah, blah..."